mrossini-ethz/parseq/README.md

 that can be defined through a simple interface.
 Extensions to the standard parsing expressions are available.
 Parsing expressions can be parameterised and made context aware.
-Additionally, the definition of each parsing expression allows the arbitrary transformation of the parsing tree.
+Additionally, the definition of each parsing expression allows arbitrary transformation of the parsing tree.

 The library is inspired by [Esrap](https://nikodemus.github.io/esrap/) and uses a very similar interface.
 No code is shared between the two projects, however.